xP9nda/nef-jpg-converter/README.md

 An easy to use program to convert .NEF files to .JPG files without losing any image quality

 ### How to use the program:
-- Download the release `.zip` from the Releases section, or click [here](https://github.com/xP9nda/nef-jpg-converter/releases/tag/release)
+- Download the release `nef-jpg-converter.zip` from the Releases section, or click [here](https://github.com/xP9nda/nef-jpg-converter/releases/tag/release)
-- Extract the `.zip` somewhere appropriate
+- Extract the `nef-jpg-converter.zip` somewhere appropriate
 - Run the `converter.exe` file
 - A `converting` folder should be created, place `.NEF` files here
 - Press ENTER on the program when prompted